-Matthew Taylor King, Rago 18, is the 2019 recipient of the Joseph Rago Memorial Fellowship for Excellence in Journalism.
-He is a 2018 graduate of Duke University and a current master’s student in the international security program at Sciences Po in Paris.
+Matthew Taylor King, Rago ’19, is the 2019 recipient of the Joseph Rago Memorial Fellowship for Excellence in Journalism.
+He is a 2018 graduate of Duke University and earned his master’s degree in international security, summa cum laude, at Sciences Po in Paris.
 King held a Robertson Scholarship at Duke and graduated magna cum laude and Phi Beta Kappa with honors in political science.
-He also wrote columns for the Duke Chronicle, sang bass in Duke’s oldest co-ed a cappella group, and was a student co-chair of the American Grand Strategy Program.
+He wrote columns for the Duke Chronicle, sang bass in Duke’s oldest co-ed a cappella group, and was a student co-chair of the American Grand Strategy Program.
 A French speaker, King is particularly interested in security issues in francophone Africa; he has lived in Yaoundé, Cameroon, and written on African affairs for The American Interest and the Yale Review of International Studies.
-Most recently, he spent the past summer interning in the Treasury Department’s Office of African Nations.
+He spent a summer interning in the Treasury Department’s Office of African Nations.
 King hails from Richmond, Virginia, where the history of revolution, civil war and civil rights inspired his affection for free people and free markets from an early age.

-Elliot Kaufman, Rago 18, was the inaugural recipient of the Joseph Rago Memorial Fellowship for Excellence in Journalism.
-Kaufman is a 2018 graduate of Stanford University where he majored in political science and minored in history.
+Elliot Kaufman, Rago ’18, is the inaugural recipient of the Joseph Rago Memorial Fellowship for Excellence in Journalism.
+Kaufman is a 2018 graduate of Stanford University, where he majored in political science and minored in history.
 Following graduation, he was selected as a Robert L. Bartley Fellow with The Wall Street Journal.
 In addition to the Journal, his writing has appeared in Commentary, First Things, Stanford Magazine, National Review Online, Claremont Review of Books Digital and the Washington Examiner.
 He maintains strong interests in education policy, foreign policy and conservative political theory.